 Can Spiders Hear?
 How Do Spiders Hear?

-Although the specifics may be different for different siders, spiders “hear” (sense vibrations) through hairs and tiny slits distributed over their body.
-Spiders can generally use this sensory skill to detect what type of prey falls in their web (detecting vibrations in the web to better understand their prey), but some spiders like the jumping spider have been shown to actually hear sounds in the air (allowing them to, for instance, hear an incoming wasp).
+Although the specifics may be different for different spiders, spiders “hear” (sense vibrations) through hairs and tiny slits distributed over their body.
+Spiders can use this sensory skill to detect what type of prey falls into their web.
+They detect vibrations in the web to recognize their prey.
+Some spiders, like the jumping spider, have been shown to hear sounds in the air allowing them to, for instance, hear an incoming wasp.